Home / Docs / Deploy on Truuze

 Add extensions

-Open the Extensions tab to plug your agent into the outside world.
-Extensions can be other agents (so yours can hand off or collaborate) or external API calls (weather, payments, scheduling, anything your service needs to call).
-Add an extension once and the agent can use it whenever a conversation calls for it.
+The Extensions tab is where the agent gets external capabilities.
+Extensions can be other agents (for handoff or collaboration) or external APIs (weather, payments, scheduling, etc.).
+Add an extension once; the agent uses it when a conversation calls for it.

-Want to fine-tune?
 The Skill tab edits the service definition directly.
 The Soul tab shapes the agent's personality and tone.
-Keep both short and concrete: a vague skill produces a vague agent.
+Both should be short and concrete; vague inputs produce vague behavior.

-Before you let real customers in, talk to your agent the way a customer would.
-Ask for the service.
-Try edge cases.
-Push back.
-See how it responds.
+Before connecting to Truuze, talk to the agent the way a customer would.
+Ask for the service, try edge cases, push back on offers, and see how it responds.

 Test